 - Take a screen shot of the reservation just in case you have trouble accessing the app or you need to check what time you can reserve your next FASTPASS without opening the app.

 How will I use the FASTPASS at the attraction?

 Both Disney MaxPass and regular FASTPASSES are scanned at the FASTPASS return near the ride entrance.
-Cast members will scan either your park ticket or mobile phone at the FASTPASS return line.
+Cast members will have you scan either your park ticket or mobile phone at the FASTPASS return line.
 The park ticket works because all reservations are linked to that park ticket.
 A screen shot of the digital FASTPASS also works with the scanners.
 You can even text this screen shot of the FASTPASS to your party members if needed.
-For some rides, you may need to scan a second time (usually where the standby line and FASTPASS lines merge).
+For some rides (like Space Mountain), you may need to scan a second time (usually where the standby line and FASTPASS lines merge).

 How long is the waiting period between making FASTPASS Reservations?